 Serving from February, 2012 to May, 2015 as Organist & Choirmaster for the Basilica of St. John the Evangelist in Stamford, CT, and previous to that, working for 12 1/2 years as the Director of Music for the Church of Notre Dame and the Columbia University Catholic Campus Ministry, Christopher Mueller (pronounced "miller") is an experienced conductor of Gregorian chant and sacred Renaissance polyphony.
 Additionally, he has composed over 200 sacred choral works, the bulk of which were written for parish liturgies.
 Many, though not all of them, are settings of Gregorian chants - for instance, there is a nearly complete cycle of the Sunday Introits.

 - He is also co-founder and Assistant Artistic Director of the Young New Yorkers' Chorus, a choir of over 70 voices, which has premiered many larger-scale works of his (including Caritas est, at the 2011 ACDA convention in Chicago, IL).

 - Further, he directs and sings with sacred medieval men's vocal ensemble Trio Triumvirum.
 In this capacity he is grateful for the ongoing musicological research of Ralph Buxton, who furnishes most of the scores the ensemble performs.

-In addition to his work as a conductor, singer, composer, and jazz pianist, Chris is the Coordinator of Marriage Preparation Programs for the Archdiocese of New York.
+In addition to his work as a conductor, singer, composer, and jazz pianist, Chris was, for 7 1/2 years, the Coordinator of Marriage Preparation Programs for the Archdiocese of New York.
 He is a graduate of the Lawrence University Conservatory of Music, and is happily married, with three radiant children.

 We welcome your questions and comments: firstname.lastname@example.org